Guitar Chord Progression Course

 Just like major can be minor instead, minor can be major instead, after all this is what the blues taught us.

-These chords are explained using different names by classical and jazz teachers, let’s make sense of it all.
+These chords (IIx, IIIx & VIx) are explained using different names by classical and jazz teachers, let’s make sense of it all.

 bVIIx & bIIIx – Step 6

-Two extreme chords are created by lowering a minor chord a semitone and also making it major.
+Two extreme chords are created by lowering a minor chord a semitone and also making it major, the VII and III chords can be bVIIx & bIIIx.

 Nirvana and Radiohead both broke through using these chords.
-They didn’t know it but we can learn from their songs.
+They didn’t know it, but we can learn from their tunes.

 Tritone substitution – Step 7

-Using tritone substitution we can create that outside sound when soloing.
+Not just for spicing up chord progressions, using tritone substitution we can also create that outside sound when soloing, even if the chord hasn’t changed!